bigwiv/Biopython-cn/chr14.rst

 Since the number of motif finding tools is growing rapidly, contributions of new parsers are welcome.

-14.7.1??MEME
+14.7.1  MEME
 ~~~~~~~~~~~~

-Let¡¯s assume, you have run MEME on sequences of your choice with your
+Letâ€™s assume, you have run MEME on sequences of your choice with your
 favorite parameters and saved the output in the file ``meme.out``.
 You
 can retrieve the motifs reported by MEME by running the following piece
 of code: